-Something has got right up Heaney’s nose and he ends up venting his anger against the forces seeking to perpetuate disregard for his minority Catholic community.
+Something has lodged itself in Heaney’s nose and he ends up venting his anger against the forces seeking to perpetuate disregard for his minority Catholic community.

 He uses an everyday weight of defined mass to expose the political and sectarian imbalance in Northern Ireland and the need for very elusive compromise.